-- 1. In order to be eligible, debt instruments shall have either of the following coupon structures until final redemption: - (a) fixed, zero or multi-step coupons with a pre-defined coupon schedule and pre-defined coupon values; or - (b) floating coupons that have the following structure: coupon rate = (reference rate \ 1) $\pm$ x, with f $\leq$ coupon rate $\leq$ c, where: - (i) the reference rate is only one of the following at a single point in time: - a euro money market rate, e.g. Euribor, LIBOR or similar indices, - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA, - the yield of one or an index of several euro area government bonds that have a maturity of one year or less, - a euro area inflation index; - (ii) f (floor), c (ceiling), l (leveraging/deleveraging factor) and x (margin) are, if present, numbers that are either pre-defined at issuance, or may change over time only according to a path predefined at issuance, where l is greater than zero throughout the entire lifetime of the asset.
-For floating coupons with an inflation index reference rate, l shall be equal to one.
+- 1. ▶ M9 In order to be eligible, debt instruments shall have one of the following coupon structures until final redemption: ◀ - (a) fixed, zero or multi-step coupons with a pre-defined coupon schedule and pre-defined coupon values; - (b) floating coupons that have the following structure: coupon rate = (reference rate 1) \pm x, with f \leq coupon rate \leq c, where:

+- (i) the reference rate is only one of the following at a single point in time: - a euro money market rate, e.g. the euro short-term rate (€STR) (including compounded or averaged daily €STR), Euribor, LIBOR or similar indices; for the first or/and the last coupon the reference rate can be a linear interpolation between two tenors of the same euro money market rate e.g. a linear interpolation between two different tenors of Euribor, - a constant maturity swap rate, e.g. CMS, EIISDA, EUSA, - the yield of one or an index of several euro area government bonds that have a maturity of one year or less, - a euro area inflation index;

+(ii) f (floor), c (ceiling), l (leveraging/deleveraging factor) and x (margin) are, if present, numbers that are either pre-defined at issuance, or may change over time only according to a path predefined at issuance, where l is greater than zero throughout the entire lifetime of the asset.
+For floating coupons with an inflation index reference rate, l shall be equal to one; or

+(c) multi-step or floating coupons with steps linked to SPTs, provided the issuer's compliance with SPTs is subject to verification by an independent third party in accordance with the terms and conditions of the debt instrument.

-- 2. Any coupon structure that does not comply with paragraph 1 shall not be eligible, including instances where only part of the remuneration structure, such as a premium, is non-compliant. - 3.
-For the purpose of this Article, if the coupon is either of a fixed multi-step type or of a floating multi-step type, the assessment of the relevant coupon structure shall be based on the entire lifetime of the asset with both a forward- and backward-looking perspective. - 4.
+2. Any coupon structure that does not comply with paragraph 1 shall not be eligible, including instances where only part of the remuneration structure, such as a premium, is non-compliant.

+- 3. For the purpose of this Article, if the coupon is either of a fixed multi-step type or of a floating multi-step type, the assessment of the relevant coupon structure shall be based on the entire lifetime of the asset with both a forward- and backward-looking perspective. - 4.
 Acceptable coupon structures shall have no issuer optionalities, i.e. during the entire lifetime of the asset, based on a forward- and backward-looking perspective, changes in the coupon structure that are contingent on an issuer's decision shall not be acceptable.